 DON’T: use Soap

-DO: spend a few minutes showering
+DO: Spend a few minutes showering

-- If you spend a long time to shower on an average day, do not do this when you just got tanned.
+- If you spend a long time showering on an average day, do not do this when you just got tanned.
 Spending too much time in the shower will wash your oils away.
 Try as much as you can to take note of the amount of time you spend and spend only a few minutes.

 DON’T: use a towel